VishnuR23/PulseBot/README.md

 predict (1) short‑term **trend** (up vs. down) and (2) sudden **pulses** (spikes) using OHLCV time‑series.
 It includes data prep, training, inference, and a basic walk‑forward **backtester**.

-> ⚠️ Educational use only.
-Not financial advice.
-Markets are risky.

 ---

 ## ✨ What it does